-- Certain expenses for professional development courses related to the curriculum, or to the students, that the educator teaches. - COVID-19 protective items, such as face masks; disinfectant for use against COVID-19; hand soap; hand sanitizer; disposable gloves; tape, paint, or chalk to guide social distancing; physical barriers (for example, clear plexiglass); air purifiers; and other items recommended by the CDC to be used for the prevention of the spread of COVID-19.
+- Certain expenses for professional development courses related to the curriculum, or to the students, that the educator teaches. - Protective items, such as face masks; disinfectant; hand soap; hand sanitizer; disposable gloves; tape, paint, or chalk to guide social distancing; physical barriers (for example, clear plexiglass); air purifiers; and other items recommended by the CDC to be used for the prevention of the spread of disease.